aahmad94/jumpstart/_posts/2017-04-22-num-methods-post.markdown

 title: ruby numerical methods exercise
 date: 2017-04-22 22:00:00
 ---
-<h3>I just finished the numerical methods exercise from App Academy's JumpStart preparation curriculum.</h3>
+<h3>I finished the numerical methods exercise from App Academy's JumpStart preparation curriculum.</h3>
 <p>I initially had 22/26 points correct.
 I didn't fully note the difference between the decimal remainder it wanted and the float remainder I had it spitting out.
 After troubleshooting I realized it wanted the float remainder divided by the float divisor.
 Time to take a break and watch the new Samurai Jack!</p>

 {% highlight ruby %}